-Don’t Fret About Debt is committed to protecting and respecting your privacy and complying with Data Protection Legislation including the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA).
+Azets is committed to respecting the privacy and confidentiality of personal data and complying with protection legislation including the General Data Protection Regulation (GDPR) and, where appropriate, the United Kingdom Data Protection Act 2018 (DPA).

 2 About us